-I will forever associate homemade trail mix with my hiking adventures.
-I pretty much exclusively munch on trail mix when I’m out hiking to a point where it also starts to infiltrate all of my meals.
+I will forever associate homemade trail mix with my hiking adventures or long road trips.
+I pretty much exclusively munch on trail mix when I’m out hiking or driving to a point where it also starts to infiltrate all of my meals.
 It just packs a serious nutrition bang for its buck.

 In September, I’ll be hiking in Yosemite and being the planner that I am, I am already prepping every detail, including this healthy trail mix!
 I mean I needed to make sure it tasted good at least 7 times before we actually leave…right?!

-I have my go-to trail mix, which I’ll share with you today, but I’ve also created a customizable recipe so that you can sub in and sub out your favourite ingredients.
-But before we get into the nitty-gritty, let’s have a look at the anatomy of the trail mix:
+I have my go-to trail mix, which I’ll share with you today, but I’ve also created a customizable recipe so that you can sub in and sub out your favorite ingredients.

 2. Seeds – Don’t forget about seeds!
-Often overlooked for the health benefits of nuts, seeds actually pack a serious nutritional punch including protein, iron, magnesium and an array of vitamins and minerals.
+Often overlooked for the health benefits of nuts, seeds actually pack a serious nutritional punch including protein, iron, magnesium and an array of vitamins and minerals including Omega-3 + 6 Fatty Acids.
 Again, look for raw, unsalted seeds.
+Options include pumpkin seeds, sunflower seeds, sesame seeds.

 4. Fun Stuff!– Just because it’s healthy doesn’t mean you can’t throw in a little fun!
-I’m all about balance, so feel free to add in a handful of your favourite decadent or healthified decadent treat.
-Dark chocolate and popcorn are my favs so those are my go-tos but feel free to get a little crazy with some pretzels, peanut butter chips or other sweet treat.
+I’m all about balance, so feel free to add in a handful of your favourite decadent or healthified decadent treat (kids love it too!).
+Dark chocolate and popcorn are my favs so those are my go-tos but feel free to get a little crazy with some pretzels, candy (hello m&m), peanut butter chips, white chocolate chips, cereal (cheerios or chex are great!) or other sweet treat.

 Now let’s learn how to build your own healthy trail mix!